-If you are looking for something a bit more wallet-friendly, the Petstages 217 Dogwood Dog Chew Toy is our top pick.
+If you are looking for something a bit more wallet-friendly, the Petstages Dogwood Dog Chew Toy is our pick for the best Dachshund Toy for the money.
 This toy is designed to look and feel like a wooden stick but without the splintering and mess.
 It comes in four sizes and two flavors; either the original BBQ or mesquite.

 The Petstages is a safe and non-toxic toy for your pet that will provide hours of fun chewing and throwing.
 It has the taste and texture of real wood and can be thrown like a fetch stick.
 Not only that, but it is not hard on your pup’s mouth.

 Made in the USA, this is a great alternative to a regular bone or a messy piece of wood.
 The only drawback of note is it’s not as durable as our first option.
 Although it will still last a considerable amount of time, it is not meant for aggressive chewers.
-Other than that, this is the best toy for a Dachshund for the money.
+Other than that, this is the best Dachshund toy for the money.

 3. West Paw Zogoflex Dog Toy — Premium Choice